lukaflpvc/lukaflpvc.github.io/README.md

 # Personal Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator, and [Tailwind CSS](https://tailwindcss.com/).

 ### Installation